DecentricCorp/Lightrail-API-Docs/RedemptionRules.md

 myMap[variableName]
 ```

 Functions are global.
+Their names are case-sensitive.
 They can be accessed like the global function they are, or treated like methods with the first argument acting as the object the method is on.
 This second form is more convenient for chaining.
 Some functions can accept a variable number of arguments or multiple types.
 For a complete list of functions see the [functions appendix](#functions).

 ```javascript
 max(1, 2)